-Join Anne-Marie Concepción for an in-depth discussion in this video Understanding the InDesign to EPUB workflow overview, part of InDesign CC 2015: EPUB Fundamentals.
+Join Anne-Marie Concepción for an in-depth discussion in this video Understanding the InDesign to EPUB workflow overview, part of Learning InDesign CC 2015: EPUBs.

 - This is the old InDesign to eBook workflow.
 It involves starting with InDesign and then doing a lot of editing to the EPUB file.
 That's what you see right in the middle with the blue diamond with a W on it, and then previewing and so on before you can ever upload it.
 So let me step you through the old workflow and then show you what the new, beautiful workflow is with modern versions of InDesign.
 So in the old workflow, you would prepare the InDesign file for optimum EPUB export, and we still do that.
 Then you export it to EPUB and you do a rough proof in some sort of desktop previewer like Adobe Digital Editions or iBooks just to make sure that everything made it through, all your pictures are in the right order and so on.

 Then you validate it, that's what that E with a check mark is about, you make sure that it adheres to the IDPF validation because you're about to rip apart the EPUB and fix things that InDesign couldn't do.
 So you edit the EPUB file, its CSS files, HTML files as necessary, then you rezip it, you revalidate it, and then you preview it on an actual e-reader.
 Then you do a final validation to make sure it's good to go and you upload it to the e-book reseller of choice.